Why you should separate OKR and compensation

-There once was an organization that had two employees in the same team: Paul and Mary.
+There once was an organization that had two employees on the same team: Paul and Mary.

 - Paul was smart, focused and delivered results.
 But he was driven by monetary rewards and was always trying to figure out how to make more money.

-The organization used a simplified bonus formula, connecting goals to bonuses:
+The organization used a simplified bonus formula, connecting goals to rewards:

 Bonus paid = ƒ(% of goals achieved * salary grade)

-This means that the size of the bonus was a function of the employee salary grade and the percentage of goals that the employee achieved.
+This means that the size of the bonus was a function of the employee salary grade and the percentage of goals that the employee accomplished.

 And then, the following happened:

-- Mary achieved 80% of an extremely hard goal, going way beyond anyone in the company thought was possible.
+- Mary reached 80% of an ambitious goal, going way beyond anyone in the company thought was possible.
 A true stretch goal.